7 Oct 2024

 4. Standardization vs. Individualization

-Standardized curricula might fulfil the general baseline needs for knowledge and skill acquisition but fail to provide scope for accommodating individual learning styles or diverse needs in a trainee population.
+Standardised curricula may meet baseline requirements for knowledge and skill acquisition but often lack the flexibility to accommodate individual learning styles or the diverse needs of trainees, a gap that immersive VR medical training can help address.
 Creating the required homogeneity within a standard but personalized training curriculum can be challenging and may lead to inequalities in learning outcomes.

 5. Technological Adaptation